webdiscus/pug-loader/README.md

 }
 ```

-Where `<FILTER_NAME>` is the name of a embedded filter, the available filters see below.
+Where `<FILTER_NAME>` is the name of a built-in filter, the available filters see below.
 The filter can have options `<FILTER_OPTIONS>` as an object.
 If the filter has no options, use `true` as an option to enable the filter.